RH3421/Reducing_NBA_Injuries/README.md

 ## Background
 Season ending injuries are some of the most devastating for NBA players.
 Not even a decade ago most of these injuries, including ACL and Achilles tendon ruptures, were nearly always career-ending.
 While medical technology has advanced since then, season-ending injuries are still extremely distressing for players, front office staff, and fans.
 Given the physical, emotional, and financial toll of these injuries, I sought to quantify risk factors and develop a model to identify NBA players at high risk for season-ending injuries.

+## Streamlit App
+Select a player and discover their current season predicted probability of season-ending injury using the [App](https://nba-injury-predictor.streamlit.app/).

 ## Data Understanding
 Using a NBA injury dataset from [Kaggle](https://www.kaggle.com/datasets/ghopkins/nba-injuries-2010-2018) with more than 17,000 entries over 9 seasons and [NBA player stats](https://www.nba.com/stats/players/traditional/?sort=PLAYER_NAME&dir=-1&Season=2009-10&SeasonType=Regular%20Season), I created a combined dataset which links prior season stats with current season injury profile.
 The hope is that such a model may be used to identify at-risk players so that their activity can be modified to reduce risk of injury.
 This would benefit both NBA players and other stakeholders.